mnit-rtmc/iris/docs/video.md

 MonStream computer is to grant access to the `/var/lib/monstream/` directory for the UID of the monstream process.

 A [controller] must be configured to represent each MonStream computer.
 It will need to be on a [comm link] using the MonStream protocol, with a timeout of 2000 ms.  The comm link URI should be of the form: `[ip address]:7001`.

+## Setup

+Select `View ➔ Video ➔ Video Monitor` menu item

-Each video monitor to be displayed should be associated with an [IO pin] of the controller.
+Each video monitor should be associated with an [IO pin] of a MonStream controller.
 For example, a quad-screen monitor would have monitors associated with pins 1 thru 4.

-## Configuration

-Select `View ➔ Video ➔ Video Monitor` menu item

 Each row of the table represents one _video monitor_.